 - Contact Us

-Roger Aylett passed away on 18th May aged 76 years.
-He started his own business – Aylett Nurseries Ltd on the same 7 ½ acres of land at the age of twenty-one.
+The late Roger Aylett started his own business – Aylett Nurseries Ltd on the same 7 ½ acres of land at the age of twenty-one.
 Roger trained at Oaklands College which at that time was solely for the study of Agriculture and Horticulture and was located on the Hatfield Road, St Albans, later on in the 80’s he became a governor of Oaklands and always took a keen interest in the training of young aspiring horticulturists.

 Initially, Roger grew glasshouse crops on the nursery but soon developed his childhood interest – Dahlias.
 Very soon stunning dahlia exhibits were wooing the public around the country and plants were dispatched to all corners of Britain, Aylett Nurseries won many top awards for these displays including 36 consecutive Gold Medals between 1961 and 1999 at the Royal Horticultural Society shows.
 At the Great Autumn Show of 1977 the Nursery was awarded the Williams Memorial Medal, this is presented for the best exhibit of plants and/or flowers of a single genus staged at one of the Society shows during the course of a year.
 This great achievement was repeated again in 1994.